ExeVirus/adventure_core/README.md

 ### Quick description:

-4 Elements, each are a floating entity in game world, physicaly interact These spawn as player walks thourghout world.
+- 4 Elements, each are a floating entity in game world, physicaly interact.
+- These spawn as player walks thourghout world.
 More spawn on newly generated chunks, especially farther from spawn.
-They spawn by biome in default.
+- They spawn by biome in default.
 Otherwise, they spawn anywhere.
 They are right-clicked to capture.
-They also make sound, this is how you normally find them.
+- They also make sound, this is how you normally find them.
 They produce a small amount of light.

 Used in a crafting shop kind of block.
 It lets a player search by mod-pack the node (mesh) came from, by name, or all packages.
 The player then is able to "buy" that node using the stacked elements (which are tracked by player).